Daniel Gafford

 Daniel Gafford (born October 1, 1998) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
 He played college basketball for the Arkansas Razorbacks and was drafted in the second round of the 2019 NBA draft by the Chicago Bulls.
 He plays both the power forward and center positions.

 High school career

 Gafford was a four star recruit in high school, and received offers in 2015 from multiple schools, including Kansas, Vanderbilt, and Florida.
-Gafford also used to play football growing up and played at wide receiver until ninth grade at El Dorado High School.
+Gafford also used to play American football growing up and played at wide receiver until ninth grade at El Dorado High School.
 He was also in the marching band and credits that to the development of his skill set.

 On August 1, 2015, Gafford committed to the University of Arkansas.